 Harassment, unfortunately, can follow individuals into any space.
 This includes the workplace, according to Los Angeles workplace harassment attorney Pasternak Law.
 Because it can be such a sudden event, it pays for everyone to be prepared, and one such strategy for counteracting harassers is to know how to respond firmly to their inappropriate actions.
-Here are some tips that will keep you in the know.
+Here are some tips that will keep you in the know if you ever fall victim to such USA crime.

 Remember These Six Phrases